bboure/appsync.wtf/workshops/typescript-workshop/index.md

 REST APIs also often send more data than necessary.
 In our previous example, you might only need the `name` , `avatar` and `email` of the user, but not the `address` and `biography`.
 REST usually does not offer control on that and returns all the available fields.
 This is called **overfetching** and it increases the payload size unnecessarily.

-GraphQL tries to solve those two issues as it allows the client to query the all the necessary data in a single query, and omit what it doesn't need.
+GraphQL tries to solve those two issues as it allows the client to query all the necessary data in a single query, and omit what it doesn't need.

 Here is what an equivalent GraphQL request might look like.